Airfix 1/24th scale De Havilland Mosquito built and painted by Everard Cunion in April to June, 2017

 Related (internal links)

-Mercedes bends in Other plastic models, which includes photos of the two standing crewmen from the Mosquito kit with my Revell 1/24th scale Mercedes-Benz 540K Cabriolet
+Mercedes bends in Plastic models — land vehicles, which includes photos of the two standing crewmen from the Mosquito kit with my Revell 1/24th scale Mercedes-Benz 540K Cabriolet

 See also (external links)

 Airfix construction animation (YouTube video)